Tubs-Pluginz/StatusPlugin/README.md

 - `StatusPlugin.formatting:`: Allows a player to use formatting codes in their status (for example to color them). (default: `false`)
 - `StatusPlugin.admin.setStatus`: Allows a player to set and remove other players' statuses. (default: `false`)
 - `StatusPlugin.admin.reload`: Allows a player to reload all statuses.(default: `false`)
+- `StatusPlugin.admin.setMaxlength:` Allows a player to set the maximum length of statuses. (default: false)
+- `StatusPlugin.admin.resetMaxlength:` Allows a player to reset the maximum length of statuses to default. (default: false)

 ## Installation